 With cold weather upon us, the time has come for all good horse owners to trade in their paddock boots and polo shirts for warm winter gear.
-And after you’ve changed out your wardrobe, it’s time think about preparing your stable and barnyard for the approaching winter chill.
+And after you’ve changed out your wardrobe, it’s time to think about preparing your stable and barnyard for the approaching winter chill.

 1. Winter water prep